nikolamar/em/README.md

 });
 ```

-Examples:
+That's it. 🎉 Have a nice day and keep smiling! 😊

+## Examples

 - [counter](./examples/basic/)
 - [numbers](./examples/numbers/)

-That's it. 🎉 Have a nice day and keep smiling! 😊